 During our first year, all 784 enrolled students took their classes at night in the classrooms of West Vancouver Secondary School, with our main campus in the Lynnmour area of North Vancouver opening in 1973.

-Initial enrolment that first year was 784 students.
-Today, Capilano University has blossomed into a publicly-funded learning institution that serves 8,300 students in for-credit programs and 3,300 in non-credit courses annually.
-The University has more than 1,000 employees.
+Today, Capilano University has blossomed into a publicly-funded learning institution that serves more than 9,000 students in credit programs, approximately 1,200 in non-credit courses as well as nearly 2,500 international students.
+The University also has more than 1,000 employees, faculty and staff.

 In 2008, the provincial government changed Capilano College's designation to Capilano University.

 Looking ahead, CapU Lonsdale, an extension of our main campus in the Shipyards development in Lower Lonsdale will welcome its first students in the fall of 2019.